-In September 2022, the Judicial Conference of the United States approved an updated CPP list for FY 2024.
-The FY 2024 CPP is the third to incorporate the requirement that any project considered for addition to Part I must have a completed GSA Phase II feasibility study.
+In September 2023, the Judicial Conference of the United States approved an updated CPP list for FY 2025.
+The FY 2025 CPP is the fourth to incorporate the requirement that any project considered for addition to Part I must have a completed GSA Phase II feasibility study.
 This requirement helps improve the quality of GSA cost estimates associated with Part I projects, for which funding is being sought.

-The approved CPP for FY 2024 (see page 14.6) reflects the continuing judicial space emergency in San Juan, Puerto Rico, which makes that project the de facto top courthouse construction priority of the judiciary.
-Part I of the FY 2024 CPP continues to show Hartford, Connecticut, and Chattanooga, Tennessee.
-It also includes the addition of one project, Bowling Green, Kentucky, which moved up from Part II based on the completion of its GSA Phase II feasibility study.
-On Part II, there is the addition of a project in Macon, Georgia, and a shift in the Urgency Evaluation (UE) rank order of three locations since the FY 2023 CPP.
-Specifically, the UE rating and ranking for Greensboro/Winston-Salem, North Carolina, and Norfolk, Virginia, increased and conversely, the UE rating and ranking for McAllen, Texas, decreased.
-Accordingly, the priority order of projects on Part II of the new CPP changed to reflect the updated 2022 UE scores by switching the order of these three projects.
+The approved CPP for FY 2025 (see page 14.6) reflects the continuing judicial space emergency in San Juan, Puerto Rico, which makes that project the de facto top courthouse construction priority of the judiciary.
+Part I of the FY 2025 CPP continues to show Hartford, Connecticut, Chattanooga, Tennessee, and Bowling Green, Kentucky.
+On Part II, there is the addition of a project in Rochester, New York, and a shift in the Urgency Evaluation (UE) rank order of two locations since the FY 2024 CPP.
+Specifically, the UE rating and ranking for McAllen, Texas increased and conversely, the UE rating and ranking for Norfolk, Virginia, decreased.
+Accordingly, the priority order of projects on Part II of the new CPP changed to reflect the addition of the project in Rochester, New York, and the updated 2023 UE scores by switching the order of McAllen and Norfolk.